 May addendum – 2018

 Well I spoke too soon.
-On further inspection of the watches in question, there were too many mmmm I don’t know about that questions that arose – so I did not bid on either one.
+On further inspection of the watches in question, there were too many “Oh oh!
+I don’t know about that” questions that arose – so I didn’t bid on either one.
 Whilst the estimates were OK, the actual condition was not quite as I hoped for the price.
 In the event one did not sell and the other sold on estimate, but not for me – so other collectors maybe had the same thoughts as I.

 With new credit card controls, Auction Houses are tempted to raise again the so called “Buyer’s Fee” and unfortunately some have already done just that.
-Some amazingly have also ignored the fact that increasing the Buyers Fee penalises all Buyers, whether paying by Credit Card or not, which is patently wrong.
+Some would you believe have also ignored the cash buyer and by increasing the Buyers Fee simply penalise all Buyers, whether paying by Credit Card or not, which is patently wrong.

 So what’s the justification for a Buyer’s Fee in the first place and why is it there at all?

 Supposedly it’s there because the Auction House has to verify the item, ensure it is what it says it is, check it’s condition and perhaps provide a “condition report” and offer it up for sale in an auction environment.
-Couple that to another little tweak that’s crept in after the item is sold.
-The Auction House Sold price is magically transformed into the Hammer price INCLUDING the Buyers Premium!
+To counter that policy I would say surely that’s part of their job!
+Then add in the other little tweak that’s crept in after the item is sold.
+The Sold price is magically transformed into the Hammer price – this now INCLUDES the Buyers Premium!

-In other words possibly up to 30% higher than the actual item value or Hammer price.
+In other words the perceived value of the item is up to 30% higher than the true value or Hammer price.

-Subsequently those wishing to check values before selling an item, then check out previous Auction sales figures and discover a similar item Sold Price is X, which is of course untrue and finally presented as an over-inflated price for that item.
-So the Seller of a similar item is going to be disappointed he doesn’t actually get near that figure at auction.
+So when considering an item to sell at auction, the seller checks what value he might expect for his item.
+He obviously checks out previous Auction sales and discovers a similar item with a Sold Price of X. BUT is of course untrue as it’s actually presented as an over-inflated price for that item (actual selling price + Premium).
+So the Seller of a similar item is going to be well disappointed if he doesn’t actually get near that figure at auction.

-The Auction House estimate of course is also pitched higher than it should be (based on that spurious Sold Price) and over-inflates the value yet again.
-And every time that similar item sells it’s so called “value” increases – but it’s an artifically high value.
+To add to the misery the Auction House estimate is of course also pitched higher than it should be (based on that spurious final sold Price) and over-inflates the value yet again.
+And every time that similar item sells it’s so called “value” increases – but it’s a wonderful and artificial over-value.

-Now if I was a pessimistic old sod 🙂 I would suspect this at best to be shoddy business practice and at worst devious.
+Now if I was a pessimistic old sod 🙂 I would suspect this at best to be shoddy business practice and at worst very close to criminal!